CountChu/LeetCodePython/README.md

 # LeetCodePython
 The project LeetCodePython provides:
-1. A platform to test your Python solutions of the problems in LeetCode with test scripts.
+1. A platform to locally test your Python solutions of the problems in LeetCode with test scripts.
-2. My Python solutions of LeetCode.
+2. My Python solutions of LeetCode problems.

 You can use the platform to organize your problems of LeetCode and practicing your Python solutions locally.

 All problems, solutions, and test scripts are specified in config.json.
-Therefor you can run test.py to test your solution of a given problem.
+Therefore you can run test.py to test your solution of a given problem.

 ## test.py